benwaldee/first-indie-site/planning.md

             correct nav is listed on that image
         ? page #FF5000
-            prize - maybe scoreborad if i know how to do that
+            prize - maybe scoreborad if i know how to do that jk gonna just put an image of a cake ive invested too much time into this